 Murderabilia is the debut novel of author Carl Vonderau.
-This novel is unbelievably good that it is hard to think of it as a debut for the author.This novel touches the aspect everyone easily overlooks.
+This novel is unbelievably good that it is hard to think of it as the first book from any author.This novel touches the aspect everyone easily overlooks.
 When everyone thinks only about the criminal, we tend to ignore how the crime affects their children.
 This is wonderfully brought to light in Murderabilia by the author.
 Check out this interview with the author that answers a lot of important questions about the novel and its intention.

 *Thanks Ellen, JKS Communications for a copy of this amazing book!